ibnusman/Portfolio/README.md

 # Portfolio!

-Welcome to my personal portfolio where I showcase my skills, projects, and experience as a web developer.
+Welcome to my personal portfolio where I showcase my skills, projects, and experience as a Full Stack developer.

 ### Technologies & Skills